Functional equation, upper bounds and analogue of Lindel\"of hypothesis for the Barnes double zeta function: Proof of Main Results

-Also, first and second finite series of the right-hand side convergers absolutely uniformly on the whole space $ \C $ if $(y_1,y_2)=(0,0)$, and on the region $\mathrm{Re}(s)<0$ if $ y_1 =0 $ or $ y_2=0 $, by Lemma \ref{lem_3rd}.
-Furthermore, sum in the third and fourth term of the above are equation to
+Moreover, the first and second finite series of the right-hand side converge absolutely and uniformly on the whole space $ \C $ if $(y_1,y_2)=(0,0)$, and on the region $\mathrm{Re}(s)<0$ if $ y_1 =0 $ or $ y_2=0 $, by Lemma \ref{lem_3rd}.
+Furthermore, the sums in the third and fourth terms of the above are equal to